TheThingsArchive/nodered-app-node/docs/quickstart.md

 ### Receive uplink messages

-Messages sent by devices on the application can be recieved via the *ttn uplink* node.
+Messages sent by devices on the application can be received via the *ttn uplink* node.

 1. Drag a *ttn-uplink* node to from the input category of the toolbox to the